A Pair of Classic “Dukes”

-The first modern four-cylinder machine from a mainstream manufacturer, its electric starter, kill switch, dual mirrors, flashing turn signals, and easily maintained valves set it apart from the then competition.
+The first modern four-cylinder machine from a mainstream manufacturer, its electric starter, disc front brake, flashing turn signals, and easily maintained valves set it apart from the contemporary competition.

-Add new levels of overall smoothness and low vibration and you can see why it was a hit in the early ‘70’s and still has many fans.
-This bike, once part of the Mid Life private collection, has now moved on.
+Add new levels of smoothness and performance and you can see why it was a hit in the late Sixties and early Seventies and now has more fans than ever before.

 Royal Enfield Continental GT

-Built in a new factory with quality levels previously unknown, the new 535cc GT fits easily into both Classic and Retro.
+Built in a new factory with quality levels previously unknown, the new 535cc Continental GT fits easily into both Classic and Retro categories.

 Fuel injection, modern brakes and suspension don’t detract from the period feel and do wonders for rideability, while the Harris Engineering-designed frame and quality suspension means it rides like a café racer should.